IBM-Cloud/terraform-provider-ibm/website/docs/r/is_share_target.html.markdown

 The following arguments are supported:

-- `share` - (Required, string) The file share identifier.
+- `share` - (Required, Forces new resource, String) The file share identifier.
 - `virtual_network_interface` (Optional, List) The virtual network interface for this share mount target.
-Required if the share's `access_control_mode` is security_group.
+Required if the share's `access_control_mode` is `security_group`.
   - `name` - (Required, String) Name for this virtual network interface.
   Nested scheme for `virtual_network_interface`:
   - `primary_ip` - (Optional, List) The primary IP address to bind to the virtual network interface.
 May be either a reserved IP identity, or a reserved IP prototype object which will be used to create a new reserved IP.

       Nested scheme for `primary_ip`:
       - `auto_delete` - (Optional, Bool) Indicates whether this reserved IP member will be automatically deleted when either target is deleted, or the reserved IP is unbound.
 Defaults to `true`
-      - `address` - (Optional, String) The IP address to reserve.
+      - `address` - (Optional, Forces new resource, String) The IP address to reserve.
 If unspecified, an available address on the subnet will automatically be selected.
       - `name`- (Optional, String) The name for this reserved IP.
 The name must not be used by another reserved IP in the subnet.
 Names starting with ibm- are reserved for provider-owned resources, and are not allowed.
       - `reserved_ip`- (Optional, String) The unique identifier for this reserved IP
   - `resource_group` - (Optional, String) The ID of the resource group to use.